 Although we can take steps to minimise the impact of water absorption, through various practices such as drying the timber and treating it with coats of paint and varnish, wood is a hygroscopic material and will always seek to reach equilibrium with the moisture content of its environment.
-As such we use the technique of multi-layering in order to compensate for the wood’s natural tendency to expand and contract.
+As such we use the technique of multi-layering to compensate for the wood’s natural tendency to expand and contract.

-The timber can be designed to meet application-specific requirements far easier than solid wood can be, and so window frame designs have become smarter and intuitive, without having to account for the twisting and warping that will occur in solid wood designs.
-This means that we can create more intricate and spectacular bespoke wooden window frames, which not only work around the environment they are placed in, but also offer an increased guarantee of durability.
+The advantages of using this type of engineered timber for our range of windows are many-fold.
+At the top of the list, however, is its potential in terms of design.
+Multi-layered timber retains the natural product’s positive qualities including aesthetic and ecological sustainability, whilst accruing the advantages of being far more reliable and easy to work with.
+This timber can be designed to meet application-specific requirements far more easily than natural solid wood.
+As a result, window frame designs have become smarter and more intuitive, without having to account for the twisting and warping that will occur in solid wood designs.
+This means that we, at Hugo Carter, can create more intricate and spectacular bespoke timber window frames which not only work around the environment they are placed in but also offer an increased guarantee of durability.

 Timber window frames created with multi-layered wood offer a plethora of benefits that make them a timeless and favoured choice among homeowners and professionals alike.
 These frames, crafted from natural wood but strengthened in the multi-layering process, provide a unique blend of aesthetic appeal, environmental sustainability, and functional advantages.
 One of their standout features is their unparalleled natural beauty.
 The grain patterns, textures and colours of natural wood are retained adding a touch of elegance and warmth to any space.
 Timber window frames create a sense of authenticity that can’t be replicated by synthetic materials, enhancing the overall aesthetics of both traditional and contemporary architectural styles.